shaiful191/React-Fundamental-Blog-Final-Version/README.md

 - Building and handling **Forms** using controlled inputs
 - Leveraging **React Icons** for UI enhancements
 - Using JSON Server(for testing APIs)
+- Applied async/await for handling **asynchronous tasks**, such as API calls.

 ## Project Structure